 The Commission rules provide at §PC 1.01(12), Wis.
 Adm.
 Code, that "'Filing' means the physical receipt of a document at the commission's office."
 There are at least two ways that a document can be physically received at the Commission's office.
-It could arrive by mail, via delivery by postal employes, or via personal delivery by someone such as a process server.
+It could arrive by mail, or via personal delivery by someone such as a process server.
 In either case, the end result is that the Commission receives the document at its office.
 When a document is faxed to the Commission, this process also results in the Commission receiving a document at its office.
-The facts of this case frame an issue of first impression for this Commission which §PC 1.01(12) does not address directly-whether a document is considered filed when the Commission receives a copy of the original complaint by fax transmission rather than by mail or personal service.
+The facts of this case frame an issue of first impression1 for this Commission which §PC 1.01(12) does not address directly-whether a complaint is considered "filed" when the Commission receives a copy of the original complaint by fax transmission rather than by mail or personal service.
 Before addressing this question, there are some general principles that apply to the decision of an issue of this nature.